Image: Gabe Tiller

 Projects funded through the Legacy Restoration Fund (LRF) have made a noticeable difference for public land users.
 In Washington, Denny Creek Trailhead received funds to expand parking access.
 In Montana’s Flathead National Forest, popular rental cabins were restored.
 And in Nevada, Red Rock Canyon saw repairs to trails and bathroom facilities.
 These kinds of investments improve safety, access, and overall visitor experience.

 Although some major projects have started and completed, federal land management agencies are still facing a significant number of deferred maintenance projects.
-The table below (source: DOI) shows the budget estimate of each project, and the current status they’re currently in.
+The table below (source: DOI) shows the budget estimate of projects within the agency, and the status they’re currently in.

 Renewing the Legacy Restoration Fund is about more than fixing broken infrastructure—it’s about keeping our public lands safe, accessible, and sustainable for future generations.
 As more people turn to the outdoors for connection, adventure, and wellbeing, Congress must continue investing in the places they love.